arangodb/docs/3.5/programs-arangobackup-create.md

 ```

 {% hint 'tip' %}
-If the `label` marker is ommited it is a unique identifier string is
+If the `label` marker is omitted then a unique identifier string is
 generated instead.
 {% endhint %}